Here We Go Again; The Art of Redundancy

 The way we start life is the way we usually end life, with no teeth and drooling all the time with a silly grin on our face.

 Why is it so cute to have a toothless drool at three months but rather disgusting when you are 93 years old?

 We all start life wearing diapers and if we live long enough we will end our life wearing the same apparatus.
 I guess it all depends upon what we do between the two events.

 I suppose I could be guilty of not learning as much as I could at my age, but one thing I have learned and that is the good things in life are always repeated.
 Sure, there are some things that we do once in a lifetime and cherish their memories, but the good things in life are those things we continually repeat.

 I would wager that in this New Year there would be relatively few, if any, new things.
 The past year was supposed to carry with it a lot of brand-new things.
 Most things were those repeated ad nausea for many years.

-This year is an election year.
-Of course, the purpose of this year is to elect a new president.
+Last year was an election year.
+Of course, the purpose of this year was to elect a new president.
 Every four years we elect a “new” president and I have participated in many presidential elections.
 At least, I went to the voting booth and voted.
 In all those years of electing a “new” president it has usually worked out that the new president was remarkably quite like the old president.

 Some political pundits make a great deal between a Republican and Democrat.
 It may be my age, but it seems to me that most Democrats are Republicans in disguise and most Republicans are Democrats in disguise.
 If I was backed up against a wall with a firing squad in front of me and asked to tell the difference between a Democrat and a Republican, the only thing I could come up with would be the spelling.